Eugene: April 15-17

 The conference consists of a combination of panels, keynote speakers, workshops, exhibitions, and excursions.
 Past topics addressed during the conference include: environmental literacy, food sustainability issues, religion and the environment, product innovation, and biomimicry.
 Over the past decade the conference has brought such luminaries as Shigeru Ban, Sim Van der Ryn, Lola Sheppard, Sean Ahlquist, Neri Oxman, Carlo Ratti and Clare Cooper Marcus to the University of Oregon campus.

-JOIN US APRIL 10TH-13TH!
+JOIN US APRIL 15TH-17TH + 19TH!

 HOPES SCHEDULE

 HOPES Theme

 5:15 – 6:30 pm